-Regular travel insurance is a little scared of the water, so take out extra cruise cover any time you’re spending more than two nights out at sea.
+Regular travel insurance won’t cover you for emergencies or cancellations out on the water, so take out extra cruise cover any time you’re spending more than two nights out at sea.

 Extra cover for more than two nights out at sea